Your travel trailer won’t last forever and, in fact, the life expectancy of many travel trailers is around 10 years.

 But what do you do with it, when it’s no longer functioning the way you want it to?

-Surprisingly, there are quite a few things you can do with an old travel trailer, we’ve put together a list of the best ideas below.
+Surprisingly, there are quite a few things you can do with an old travel trailer, before you buy one of our favorite popup campers to replace it, we’ve put together a list of the best ideas below.

 Convert It Into A Portable Bar

 We’re not joking.
 Old campers are really good for turning into portable bars, that’s because campers are quite prone to mildew and mold on the canvas sides.

 And sadly, it’s not cheap to buy new sides for a travel trailer (to the point where it is often better to buy a new camper than new sides).

 However, you can easily remove the sides and convert the trailer into a portable bar, there are, in fact, plenty of converted campers that are used as bars in outdoor food courts and the like.

 If you want some ideas on how to do this check out this story of a Mobile Tiki Bar.

 If the issue with your travel trailer is not that the sides are going but that it’s no longer rolling freely down the highways, then it might be time to consider a more static use.